madcato/RailsServer/README.md

 ## Instructions to change the name of the project

-Change all ocurrences of "RailsServer" string to your project name
+Change all occurrences of "RailsServer" string to your project name

 This string appears in this files:
 - app/views/layouts/application.html.erb